whosonfirst/go-whosonfirst-pip-v2/README.md

 Extras themselves can be defined as fully-qualified keys or use a wildcard notation of `{PREFIX}:` or `{PREFIX}:*` to retrieve all the keys matching a given prefix.

+_Remember "extras" are still considered experimental so comments, suggestions and gentle cluebats are welcome and encouraged._

 ## Indexes (indices)